 - Supportive group meetings and training's: Students begin their semester-long program with a one-day orientation retreat on a Saturday before classes begin.
 Then, each week of the semester they attend a group seminar that helps students to explore the elements of community engagement.
 Students reflect critically on their emerging civic agency and the development of their civic identity

 - Time commitment: Students commit to 8 hours a week.
-Five hours of the commitment takes place in a community-based organization (CBO), one hour is spent in a weekly seminar throughout the semester, and two hours is spent working on your end of the semester capstone project.
+Five to seven hours of the commitment takes place in a community-based organization (CBO), one hour is spent in a weekly seminar throughout the semester, and one to two hours a week are spent on additional scholar activities as assigned.

-- Stipend and Academic Credit: Students will receive a stipend of $625 for their participation.
+- Stipend and Academic Credit: Students will receive a stipend of at least $625 per semester for their participation.
 Students can choose to take the seminar component for credit that fulfills the social justice University Core Curriculum requirement.
 Details on registration for credit will be provided to students upon their acceptance to the program.

 How to become a CE Scholar: